ReDI-School/intro-java/exercises/using_java_stdlib.md

 This is a simple game: generate a random integer from 1 to 1000, but don't tell anyone :-)

-Ask the user to guess it:
+Ask the user to guess what number was generated:

 - The user types a number.
-- If it's the correct one, print "Yeah, you've found it!" and terminate the game.
+- If it's the generated, print "Yeah, you've found it!" and terminate the game.
-- If it's less than the correct one, print "Wrong, it's too small" and ask again.
+- If it's less than the generated, print "Wrong, it's too small" and ask again.
-- If it's greater than the correct one, print "Wrong, it's too big" and ask again.
+- If it's greater than the generated, print "Wrong, it's too big" and ask again.

 Play the game yourself: you against your own software, let's see who's smarter!